 As a member of Collective Bargaining Agreement (CBA) and a state employee, teachers are afforded various rights.
 Most importantly, teachers have a right to due process in the disciplinary process, whether it’s as a result of poor evaluations, incidences at work or withholding of an increment, your employer must follow the proper procedure and rules before rendering discipline in a matter.

-At The Mark Law Firm, our experienced Labor Law Attorneys can help you through the process, whether it’s in conjunction with your union representation or our own representation before your employer and the administrative process.
+At The Mark Law Firm, our experienced Labor Law Team can help you through the process, whether it’s in conjunction with your union representation or our own representation before your employer and the administrative process.

 Responding to defective teacher evaluations